 Pro Tip: After spending the day exploring all that Georgia has to offer, you’ll be craving a s’more.
 No campfire?
 No problem!
 These are 5 Reasons Portable Propane Fire Pits Are Better Than Wood Campfires.

-Amenities: Located on the Salt Water River 50 miles south of Savannah, the Belle Bluff Island Campground is a perfect getaway.
-Offering tent sites along with full hookup RV sites, you’ll find everything you need here amid the beauty of the trees.
-Along with modern bathhouses and facilities, you’ll also have access to fishing in the river.
+Amenities: Located on the Crooked River, the Crooked River State Park Campground is a perfect south Georgia getaway.
+Offering 63 tent and RV sites, you’ll find everything you need here amid the beauty of the palmettos and oak trees.
+Along with restrooms, hot showers, laundry, and a dump station, you’ll also have access to fishing in the river and a boat launch.

 Morton Road Trip Rating: 8/10